meowool/cradle/README.md

 ## Following upstream updates?

-Absolutely!
-As a fork, our goal is to stay up-to-date with the latest changes from the upstream Gradle project.
-While we strive to align our updates with the upstream repository, please note that Cradle is an independent distribution and may not always be immediately synchronized with new upstream releases.
-In the worst scenario, it may take a few working days for us to catch up with a new upstream release 😢.
-However, this is rare as Cradle synchronizes frequently thanks to our bot!
-It attempts to merge changes within hours of a new Gradle version release, ensuring timely releases based on the latest upstream changes!
+Sure!
+Our goal is to stay up-to-date with the latest changes from the Gradle project.
+While we strive to align our updates with the upstream repository, please note that Cradle is an independent distribution and may not always sync immediately with new upstream releases.
+In the worst case, it may take a few working days to catch up 😢.
+However, this is rare as Cradle syncs frequently thanks to our bot!
+It merges changes within hours of a new Gradle version release, ensuring timely releases based on the latest upstream changes!

 #### What's the relationship between the Cradle and Gradle versions?